American explorer and sealer, was born in Stonington, Connecticut, on 16 July 1769, son of Gilbert Fanning and his wife Hulda, née Palmer.

 This did not, however, dampen his spirits for exploration.
 Some claim that the Wilkes Exploring Expedition of 1838-42 was a direct result of the publication of Fanning's Voyages Round the World in 1833.
 While he was not invited to participate in this expedition, he did petition Congress once more for funds in 1840 in hopes of leading his own expedition.
 Congress turned him down and he died at the age of 71 the next year on 23 April 1841 in New York, following his wife to the grave by less than one week.

 Fanning played the roles of mariner, explorer, businessman, propagandist and investor in his pursuit of exploiting the far-flung reaches of the world's oceans for personal and national gain.
-He has given his name to Fanning Head on East Falkland and Fanning Island in the Pacific.
+He has given his name to Fanning Head near Port San Carlos on East Falkland, Fanning Ridge on South Georgia, Cape Fanning on the Antarctic Peninsula and Fanning Island (Tabuaeran or Tahanea)in Kiribati.

 Edward Fanning; Voyages around the world, Collins & Hannay, New York, 1833, (reprinted 1970, The Gregg Press, New Jersey)